Mubarak Hassan Shami

 Mubarak Hassan Shami (مبارك حسن شامي, born Richard Yatich on December 1, 1980) is a Kenyan-born Qatari long-distance runner.
 He specializes in half marathon and marathon races.

 Biography

 Shami won the Baringo Half Marathon, a race inaugurated by Paul Tergat, in 2005 and 2006, becoming the first runner to defend the title.

-In October 2005 he won a silver medal at the 2005 World Half Marathon Championships.
+In October 2005, he won a silver medal at the 2005 World Half Marathon Championships.
 He won the Paris Marathon on April 15, 2007.

 Shami won the silver medal at the 2007 World Championships.
-His last victory in a marathon was in Otsu (2008) with the time of 2:08:23.
+His last marathon victory was in Otsu (2008) with a time of 2:08:23.
 He is coached by Renato Canova.